7. Federation Services

 A Provider registers Self-Descriptions with their universally resolvable Identifiers in the desired Catalogue to make them public relative to the Catalogue scope.
 The Catalogue builds an internal representation of a knowledge graph out of the linked data from the registered and accessible seld-descriptions to provide interfaces to query, search and filter services offerings.

-The system of Federated Catalogues includes an initial stateless Self-Description browser provided by the Gaia-X, European Association for Data and Cloud, AISBL.
-In addition, Ecosystem-specific Catalogues (e.g., for the healthcare domain) and even company-internal Catalogues (with private Self-Descriptions to be used only internally) can be linked to the system of federated Catalogues.
+The system of Federated Catalogues includes an initial stateless Self-Description browser provided by the Gaia-X Association.
+In addition, ecosystem-specific Catalogues (e.g., for the healthcare domain) and even company-internal Catalogues (with private Self-Descriptions to be used only internally) can be linked to the system of federated Catalogues.
 The Catalogue federation is used to exchange relevant Self-Descriptions and updates thereof.
 It is not used to execute queries in a distributed fashion.

 Cross-referencing is enabled by unique Identifiers as described in Identity and Access Management.
 While uniqueness means that Identifiers do not refer to more than one entity, there can be several Identifiers referring to the same entity.
 A Catalogue should not use multiple Identifiers for the same entity.

-Gaia-X AISBL develops an extensible hierarchy of Schemas that define the terms used in Self-Descriptions and which must be supported by any Gaia-X Catalogue.
-It is possible to create additional Schemas specific to an application domain, an Ecosystem, Participants in it, or Resources offered by these Participants.
+Gaia-X develops an extensible hierarchy of Schemas that define the terms used in Self-Descriptions and which must be supported by any Catalogue.
+It is possible to create additional Schemas specific to an application domain, an ecosystem, Participants in it, or Resources offered by these Participants.

 A Schema may define terms (classes, their attributes, and their relationships to other classes) in an ontology.
 If it does, it must also define shapes to validate instances of the ontology against.